wkq1991zmc/grant-application-example/06-roadmap-and-milestones.md

 | Phase 5 | 6-7 | Launch Agent Marketplace Beta + plugin / knowledge pack infrastructure |
 | Phase 6 | 8–9 | Enterprise onboarding, Web2 payment integration, scaling & optimization |

-By month 9, the platform should be operating with solid user traction, multiple agent types, and a growing ecosystem of creators and users.

 ---

 ## Proposed Milestones and Budget